podviaznikov/podviaznikov.com/journal.md

 There is an intersection between those two categories which we should be aware of.
 Let me explain whom I consider being such people categories and why I am afraid of them.

-In the last couple of years, I met a decent amount of people that lead me to write this post.
+In the last couple of years, I've met a decent amount of people that lead me to write this post.
-For me, those were usually "entrepreneurs" (from various countries) that had 1 goal (become rich and powerful).
+For me, those were usually "entrepreneurs" (from various countries) that had one single goal (become rich and powerful).
 Usually, they also do some projects that bring either ~0 value to people and societies or in some cases creates harm (e.x. products that play on weaknesses of people, products that make people worth and not better human beings).